ethanux/Python-Markdown-Parser/README.md

-# Markdown Tokenizer and Parser
+#  Lightweight Markdown Parser with GUI and Live Preview

 ## Overview

-This project is a lightweight Markdown tokenizer and parser built in Python.
-Its primary purpose is to take a raw Markdown (`.md`) file and convert it into structured tokens that represent different Markdown elements such as headers, lists, inline formatting (bold, italic, code), and plain text.
+This project is a lightweight Markdown tokenizer, parser, and renderer built in Python.
+It converts raw Markdown (.md) input into structured tokens, parses them into HTML, and displays a real-time preview of the rendered content.

-This modular design allows for easy extension and serves as an educational tool for understanding how parsing and lexical analysis work behind the scenes in compilers and interpreters.
+Initially designed as a command-line tool for educational purposes—to demonstrate lexical analysis and parsing similar to that used in compilers—it has since been expanded with a graphical user interface (GUI) using tkinter, and a live HTML preview window powered by pywebview.
 ---
 ## Image Preview
 ![Capture](https://github.com/user-attachments/assets/3462c49a-a3f7-4bb1-82f6-e6625964ecac)